Community Auditors at CU Boulder

 Community Auditor Registration

-Community auditors may search classes using the Guest Course Search.
+Community auditors may search classes using the CU Boulder Class Search.

 An auditor may not switch from being an auditor to enrolling in a course for credit within the same semester.
 Community members interested in learning more about taking courses for credit should contact an academic advisor.

 Current degree students receive priority during open enrollment and auditors will not be added to any waitlist or enrolled above classroom fire code restrictions even with instructor permission.

 Although auditors may attend classes during the first two weeks of the session to ask professors for permission to audit the course, enrollment will not be official until the auditor submits their enrollment form to Continuing Education (1505 University Avenue) after the last official day to add a course (see the ACCESS Academic Calendar for specific dates).

 The Fall 2021 Community Auditors application is for in-person and hybrid in-person/online-remote courses only.
 Learn more about enrollment restrictions.
 To search for in-person courses, please visit the CU Boulder Class Search and select “In Person” under “Instruction Mode.”
 Under “Any Campus,” select “Main Campus.”
 The deadline to submit the application is September 23, 2021.